 If you obtain an antlerless permit this year, don't forget complete a harvest report after your hunt ends.

-Visit the Report your game harvest page and click the appropriate button.
+Visit the Report your game harvest page and click the appropriate button at the top of the page.
 Then, you can log in and complete your harvest report.

 If you prefer to complete your harvest report over the phone, call 1-800-221-0659.
 The line is staffed 24 hours per day, seven days a week.

-Apply for permits online or by phone: If you plan to hunt antlerless big game in Utah this year, you must apply for a permit online or by phone no later than June 20, 2019.
+Apply for permits online or by phone: If you plan to hunt antlerless big game in Utah this year, you must apply for a permit online or by phone no later than June 18, 2020.
 There's an 11 p.m.
 MDT deadline for online applications and a 5 p.m.
 MDT deadline for phone applications.
-Apply online, beginning May 30, or call any DWR office.
+Apply online, beginning May 28, or call any Division office.

 Flexibility in using antlerless elk permits: If you obtain two antlerless elk permits for the same area — but the permits are for different seasons — you may harvest both elk during the same season.
 And don't forget that you can use your antlerless permit during your buck or bull season, as long as it's for the same area.
 See the information box for details.

-Opportunity for youth: A full 20% of the permits for antlerless deer, antlerless elk and doe pronghorn have been reserved for hunters who will be 17 or under on July 31, 2019.
+Opportunity for youth: A full 20% of the permits for antlerless deer, antlerless elk and doe pronghorn have been reserved for hunters who will be 17 or under by July 31, 2020.